youyifong/tsp/README.md

 - --s If present, additional image files will be saved.

-- --mask_dilation An integer that defaults to 0.
+- --mask_dilations A list of integers.
 When doing mask-intensity analyses, a positive/negative mask_dilation causes the masks the be dilated/eroded by that number of pixels on all sides.
+E.g., [1,-1].

 Output